rajakhil18/Akhil/replit.md

    - File is validated and stored in uploads directory
    - Document metadata is saved to database with "pending" status

-2. **Processing Pipeline**:
+2. **Enhanced Processing Pipeline**:
    - Document status updated to "processing"
-   - Image preprocessing for OCR optimization
+   - Advanced image preprocessing: upscaling, greyscale conversion, contrast enhancement, noise reduction
+   - Optimized Tesseract.js with LSTM engine and custom parameters
-   - Tesseract.js performs text extraction
+   - Intelligent text cleanup with character error correction
    - Structured data extraction based on document type
    - Results stored in database with confidence scores